What are impacted wisdom teeth?

 What is the recovery like after wisdom teeth removal?

 Our staff is here to answer any questions you may have or to schedule your consultation with Dr. Baker or Dr. Jepsen to discuss your individual case, so please feel free to contact us at your convenience.
 Drs.
-Baker and Jepsen are experts in wisdom teeth extraction procedures for patients of all ages at our welcoming practice locations in Pocatello, Blackfoot, and Preston.
+Baker and Jepsen are experts in wisdom teeth extraction procedures for patients of all ages at our welcoming practice locations in Pocatello and Blackfoot.

 If you are uneasy about receiving oral surgery to remove your wisdom teeth, it may help you feel more at ease about your procedure to check out some of the personal stories of our wisdom teeth patients.